 Katrien Vanpee is Director of the Arabic Language Program in the Department of Asian & Middle Eastern Studies, where she teaches courses on Arabic poetry, classical and modern Arabic literature, and various levels of intensive Arabic.
 She holds a PhD in Arabic from Georgetown University, where she focused on Arabic literature and linguistics, and MA degrees from Georgetown and the Katholieke Universiteit Leuven in Belgium.
 Her research interests include classical and modern Arabic poetry, Teaching Arabic as a Foreign Language (TAFL), curriculum design and program management, nabati poetry, and the cultural heritage of the Arabian Peninsula.
 With Mark Van Mol and Amal Marogy, she published La Mafarr: Leermethode Arabisch (Peeters, 2007), a three-volume Arabic textbook for Dutch speakers.
-Her more recent work in the fields of literature and TAFL has appeared in The Modern Language Journal and Al-‘Arabiyya.
+Her more recent work in the fields of literature and TAFL has appeared in the Journal of Arabic Literature, The Modern Language Journal and Al-‘Arabiyya.
 A book chapter on proficiency assessment, co-authored with Dan Soneson, appeared in the edited volume Foreign Language Proficiency in Higher Education (Springer) in January 2019.
 She is currently working on a project on the late Syrian poet and playwright Muhammad al-Maghut.